-AncestryDNA Tree building and research service:
+AncestryDNA tree building and research service:

 One major difference between 23andme and AncestryDNA as far as genealogical research use, is that AncestryDNA eliminates the need to create a tree off-site, find records at various sources, and then compile everything and compare it to your DNA matches.
-You can build a tree entirely free on the AncestryDNA site, though to utilize research options there is a subscription fee.
-With your purchase of an AncestryDNA test, you get 50 percent off this service.
-Subscription costs and levels as of May 2018 are as follows:
+You can build a tree entirely free on the AncestryDNA site, though to utilize research options you’ll need a paid subscription.
+Thankfully, with the purchase of an AncestryDNA test, there is often a subscription discount.
+For instance, when I bought my test it was 50% off, and I bought another for one of my kids, I was offered a 3-month subscription for $1.
+Some test options also include a subscription.
+AncestryDNA test and subscription costs and levels as of 2023 are as follows:

-AncestryDNA test cost: $84+ shipping from Ancestry.com with this referral link or $99 with prime shipping from Amazon
+DNA test kit only: $84+ shipping from Ancestry.com with this 15% off referral link or $99 with Prime shipping from Amazon

 Your subscription allows you to: